Why It’s Good to Be a Non-Traditional MBA Applicant

-After all, business schools value diversity in many forms, from nationality to professional experiences, educational backgrounds, and personal journeys.
+After all, business schools value diversity in many forms, including nationality, professional experiences, educational backgrounds, and personal journeys.
 When you come from a non-traditional background, you offer a different viewpoint that can inspire innovative thinking.
 Reflect on your accomplishments, skills, and experiences that set you apart.
 Non-traditional backgrounds often bring uncommon strengths, so identify and highlight them.

 The Non-Traditional MBA Applicant Has a Unique Toolkit